aheldes/coding-test/Walk/Python/README.md

 ## Using docker

 If you are using proxy, you need to set the proxy in the Dockerfile.
+If not, you can remove the `ENV` line in the Dockerfile.

 ### Build the image